 Seeing it come together flawlessly and work exactly as it should work was like watching magic happen and not knowing how it happened but appreciating the trick as a feat deserving nothing less than utter wonderment.
 It was that “I love it when a plan comes together” moment that Hannibal from the A-Team referenced every episode.
 (There were fewer explosions involved in the coming together of our plan, though.
 More’s the pity.
 That would have been a great way to spice up a workday.)

-We discovered some quirks in the process, however, and knowing about them might serve you well should you decide to make your own co-authoring plan come together:
+We discovered some quirks in the process, however, and knowing about them might serve you well should you decide to make your co-authoring plan come together:

-- You can either edit documents in your browser or open the document in Word, Excel, or OneNote.
+- You can edit documents in your browser or open the document in Word, Excel, or OneNote.
 (We were using Word.)
-Office 365 doesn’t play tremendously well with 64-bit browsers, and locating your 32-bit version of IE may be a bit of a trick, if you’re running a 64-bit OS.
+Office 365 doesn’t play tremendously well with 64-bit browsers, and locating your 32-bit version of IE may be a bit of a trick if you’re running a 64-bit OS.
 Hopefully, Office 365 will soon work seamlessly with 64-bit browsers, but until then, fire up your 32-bit IE and use that for your co-authoring efforts.
 Dux also pointed me to a page discussing accessing data-sheet view with 64-bit browsers.
 While the issues I had used Word, and I think the data-sheet view probably refers to Excel, there is good knowledge in that link.

 The cloud parts are functional components that extend your SharePoint Online environment in Microsoft 365.